 The way forward

-Every day, more than 1 million new sexually transmitted infections (STIs) occur worldwide.
+Every day, more than 1 million new and curable sexually transmitted infections (STIs) occur worldwide.

-These infections can increase risk for HIV and certain cancers and can have other serious consequences, including infertility and severe pregnancy and newborn complications.
+These infections can increase risk for HIV and certain cancers and can have other serious consequences, including infertility and severe complications for pregnancy and newborns.

 Vaccines currently exist for only two common STIs – HPV and hepatitis B. The development of vaccines, and other biomedical interventions such as diagnostics and pre- and post-exposure prophylaxis, could invigorate efforts to address the global problem of STIs.